How We Achieved 5-10x Faster Rust Docker Builds with Zigbuild

 ENTRYPOINT ["/app/myapp"]

-We were building AuthOS, a multi-tenant authentication platform, with three database backend variants (SQLite, PostgreSQL, MySQL).
-That meant three separate builds.
-Do the math: 45–60 minutes just to publish a new version.
-Unacceptable.
+We were building AuthOS, a multi-tenant authentication platform, with three database backend variants: SQLite, PostgreSQL, and MySQL.
+Three variants meant three builds.

 1. Cross-compile the binary on your host machine using cargo-zigbuild